parrt/msds692/README.md

 **Grading standards**.
 I consider an **A** grade to be above and beyond what most students have achieved.
 A **B** grade is an average grade for a student or what you could call "competence" in a business setting.
 A **C** grade means that you either did not or could not put forth the effort to achieve competence.
 Below **C** implies you did very little work or had great difficulty with the class compared to other students.

 # Syllabus

+We're going to start the class with a cool [lab to extract coronavirus data from Wikipedia](notes/day-one-lab.ipynb).

 ## Data formats